Souloutz/School-Fund-App/docs/DesignDoc.md

 When you first enter the application, you are brought to the home page.
 This page shows all the needs that are available to fund.
 It gives you the option to add to cart, but since you are not logged in yet, clicking on add to cart will bring you to the login page.
 Here you can login or create an account.
 Logging in will bring you back into the home page where you can add items to your cart.
 You can also click on each item to view more details about it, such as cost, a description, etc..
 If you are a admin you are brought to a separate page.

 ### View Tier
-> _**[Sprint 4]** Provide a summary of the View Tier UI of your architecture.
-> Describe the types of components in the tier and describe their
-> responsibilities.
-This should be a narrative description, i.e. it has
-> a flow or "story line" that the reader can follow._

 ## Summary of View Tier Components
 When you first log in, you will see the need page.
 This has the gifts, gifts-search, and navbar componets.
 This display the gifts and allowd you to search for gifts (gifts-search) and navigate the site (navbar).
 Clicking on a gift will bring you to gift detail, which brings you to a separate page displaying greater information about the gift (description, price, etc.).